clucas56/formula1-db/DOCUMENTATION.md

 This project is a full end to end F1 data platform built entirely on home lab infrastructure.
-It pulls historical and live Formula 1 data from public APIs, stores it in a relational database, and will eventually serve it through a web dashboard with an AI query layer.
+It pulls historical and live Formula 1 data from public APIs, stores it in a relational database, and serves it through a live web dashboard at f1.charleslucas562.com with an AI query layer planned next.

 ```
 Public F1 APIs (Jolpica + OpenF1)
         ↓ Python pipeline fetches data
 PostgreSQL Database (debian-db VM)
         ↓ stores 25,000+ race results from 1950-2026
+Flask Web App (debian-app VM)
+        ↓ queries database and serves HTML
-Ubuntu Web Server (webster VM)
+Apache Reverse Proxy (webster VM)
-        ↓ will serve dashboard and AI query layer
-Your Browser (pgAdmin, future web dashboard)
+        ↓ routes traffic to Flask
+Cloudflare Tunnel
+        ↓ exposes to public internet
+f1.charleslucas562.com (live dashboard)
 ```

 This maps directly to real enterprise data engineering: